Homer City Generating Station: History

-Until its construction in the 1960s by the Pennsylvania Electric Co.
-(PenElec) and others, much of the property was owned by the George family.
+Constructed in the 1960s by the Pennsylvania Electric Co.
+(PenElec) and others.
 In 1969, Units #1 and #2 began operation, while Unit #3 began operating in 1977.

+Six workers were injured on February 10, 2011, when a six-inch, high-pressure steam pipe in Unit 1 ruptured and caused an explosion on the sixth floor of a building.
+Three of the men were airlifted to the Western Pennsylvania Hospital burn center, and three were treated locally.
+The incident was investigated by the Occupational Safety and Health Administration.

 In 2001, affiliates of General Electric bought the plant from Edison International, and subsequently leased it back to them.
 In 2011, Edison failed to secure financing to add pollution-control devices and announced plans to transfer full control to General Electric.
 On February 29, 2012, Edison took a $1 billion impairment charge related to the Homer City plant and several other coal-fired power plants.
 At the end of 2012 full control of the plant was transferred back to General Electric, which hired an NRG affiliate to operate it.

 In early 2017, the plant filed for bankruptcy protection.